2022 Novak Djokovic tennis season: Fall hard court season

-Djokovic was forced to withdraw from the Canadian Open in Montreal, Western and Southern Open in Cincinnati, and the US Open.
+Djokovic was forced to withdraw from the Canadian Open in Montreal, Cincinnati Open in Cincinnati, and the US Open.
 He was not eligible to enter both Canada and the United States due to being unvaccinated as both countries mandated foreigners to be vaccinated to cross the border at the time of these tournaments.

 Laver Cup

 Djokovic won a doubles match alongside Matteo Berrettini, and a singles match against Frances Tiafoe.
 He lost to Auger-Aliassime in the second last singles match, and Team World went on to claim their first ever Laver Cup title, 13–8.
 This tournament even marked the retirement of Tennis legend and Djokovic's longtime rival Roger Federer, who played his last tournament.

 Tel Aviv Open

 Djokovic beat Pablo Andujar, Vasek Pospisil, Roman Safiullin and Marin Čilić to win the title without the loss of a set at the Tel Aviv Open.